cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 !!!
 Note
     In the examples below we assume the default name and namespace for the operator deployment.

-The behavior of the operator can be customized through a `ConfigMap` that is located in the same namespace of the operator deployment and with `postgresql-operator-controller-manager-config` as the name.
+The behavior of the operator can be customized through a `ConfigMap`/`Secret` that is located in the same namespace of the operator deployment and with `postgresql-operator-controller-manager-config` as the name.

 !!!
 Important
-    Any change to the config map will not be automatically detected by the operator,
+    Any change to the config's `ConfigMap`/`Secret` will not be automatically detected by the operator,
     - and as such, it needs to be reloaded (see below).
 Moreover, changes only apply to the resources created after the configuration is reloaded.

+!!!
+Important
+    The operator first processes the ConfigMap values and then the Secret’s, in this order.
+    As a result, if a parameter is defined in both places, the one in the Secret will be used.

 ## Available options